apache/druid/docs/api-reference/supervisor-api.md

 `GET /druid/indexer/v1/supervisor?state=true`

-Retrieves a list of objects of the currently active Supervisors and their current state.
+Retrieves an array of objects of the currently active Supervisors and their current state.
+An empty array will be returned if there are no active Supervisors.

 See the following table for details on properties within the response object:
 |Field|Type|Description|